 Pro tip: exclude labels like ‘Contact us’ and ‘Search’, because they may provide easy ways for people to find information on your site outside of its natural hierarchy.

-The quality of your participants will directly influence the quality of your data, so it’s important to take the time to fully parse out who it is you should be testing with.
+The quality of contributors taking part in your test will directly influence the quality of your data, so it’s important to take the time to fully parse out who it is you should be testing with.
 You want people who are as close to the right demographics as possible, and who are willing to take the activity seriously.
 See how the UserTesting Contributor Network ensures high-quality feedback.

-As a general rule, the Nielsen Norman Group recommends 50 participants per tree test—though patterns will emerge with fewer participants per test.
-We recommend 30-50 participants, and even studies of just a few participants will yield valuable insights about how easily users can find content within a tree—especially if you watch the video feedback to understand the source of the participant’s confusion or struggles.
+As a general rule, the Nielsen Norman Group recommends 50 contributors per tree test—though patterns will emerge with fewer contributors per test.
+We recommend 30-50 contributors, and even studies of just a few contributors will yield valuable insights about how easily users can find content within a tree—especially if you watch the video feedback to understand the source of the contributor's confusion or struggles.

 However, there are pitfalls to this format.
 Because the test is unmoderated, it doesn’t capture the full context of user behavior, like delight, frustration, confusion, and so on.
 Not to mention, you can’t ask personalized follow-up questions during or after the tree test is complete.
 That is, until now.

 In our April 2021 market release, we’ve announced that the UserTesting Human Insight Platform now supports tree testing.
 This is a continuation of our commitment to providing qualitative insights that support the analytics and data tree testing and card sorting provides.

 Within one solution, you’re now able to get quantitative data on success paths, failures, and time to completion that tells you what needs to be adjusted within your site hierarchy.
 This is extremely valuable information, but it’s limited.
 It leaves you wondering why something is so confusing for contributors.